sallar-ba/Lexer/README.md

 LEXER is a Flask-based web application that performs lexical analysis, syntax analysis for the C++ programming language, and expression tree generation.
 It helps programmers analyze and understand their C++ code by generating tokens, validating syntax, and visualizing the structure of the code through an expression tree.

+## Demo
+You can try out LEXER by visiting the live demo at https://lexer-87uy.onrender.com/.

 ## Features